 - 8 ounces Mozzarella cheese grated

-- Mix together the egg, herbs, and cheeses until just combined.
+- In a large mixing bowl, mix together the egg, herbs, ricotta, and parmesan until just combined.

 - Bake for 15-18 minutes, or until ricotta mixture is set up and cheese is browned.